mateusfaustino/sales-page/README.md

 # sales-page
-I made this project for a friend's business.
+## I made this project for a friend's business.
 This page will help her sale her digital product

+This project was made with HTML and CSS